How and Why to use Cover Crops in your Garden

 When should you terminate a cover crop?

-There are a few different ways that you can terminate your cover crop.
-One is to simply cut it down with a lawnmower or weed whacker, being careful not to damage any of your existing plants.
+There are several different ways to terminate your cover crop.
+One is to cut it down with a lawnmower or weed whacker, careful not to damage any existing plants.
 You can also till it under, which will turn the cover crop into the soil and help to break it down.

 Or, you can cover the cover crop with a tarp or black plastic and let it suffocate.
 This method does take a bit longer, but it’s worth it if you’re looking for an organic way to kill your cover crop and leave the nutrients in place.
 The dead plants can then be turned into the soil before you plant your vegetables.